knuton/fusedasone.com/_posts/2013-05-09-cognitive-style-of-powerpoint.markdown

-[<cite>The Cognitive Style of PowerPoint</cite>][2] (CSPP), but directed more generally towards the practice of basing presentations on computer-aided slide-shows with information broken up into bullet-point bytes.
+[<cite>The Cognitive Style of PowerPoint</cite>][2] (CSPP), but directed more generally towards the practice of basing presentations on computer-aided slide-shows with information broken up into bullet-point bites.
 Not a Luddite, but rather a true nerd about all things information design, Tufte took offense with the dumbing down of content necessary to fit it into PowerPoint slides, which, by [a popular rule][3], may not contain more than seven bullet points.